IMPORTANT CLASSICAL BRONZE-MOUNTED PIER TABLE

 Condition: Excellent: Marble top repaired, mirror plate replaced, gilding and paint restored, gilt-bronze cleaned and wood re-finished with shellac in the manner of the period.

 This magnificent table relates to those with straight-front plinths made by Honoré Lannuier about 1810-15 although the large scale of the gilt appliqué suggests that it was made towards the latter date.
-The projecting plinths above the columns indicate it was not made by Lannuier, however, but possibly another New York-based French cabinetmaker or by his famous competitor, Duncan Phyfe.
+Because of the projecting plinths above the columns, never used by Lannuier, it is by another New York-based French cabinetmaker or by his famous competitor, Duncan Phyfe.

 Peter M. Kenny, Honoré Lannuier: Cabinetmaker from Paris (New York: The Metropolitan Museum of Art, 1998), 160, 217.